2026 Art In The Pearl Festival of Fine Arts & Crafts:

 Awards

-Three Best of Show awards are given to artists for outstanding work.
-Award winners are invited to return in their awarded category the following year.
+Three Best of Show awards are given to artists for outstanding work, and the Mel Stiles Award for Creative Achievement in Craft.
+Award winners are invited to return in their awarded category the following year, and the three Best of Show winners receive a cash prize.
 The artists will be featured on the Art In The Pearl website and social media platforms.

 Media Categories